Destruction of Ukrainian Orthodox Churches in Eastern Poland: Reactions

-On the 16th July 1938 Metropolitan Andrei Sheptytsky, the head of the Ukrainian Greek Catholic Church, issue his archpastoral letter condemning "the acts of vandalism committed by the Poles, who had shown themselves to be the enemies of the Christian faith".
+On 16 July 1938 Metropolitan Andrei Sheptytsky, the head of the Ukrainian Greek Catholic Church, issue his archpastoral letter condemning "the acts of vandalism committed by the Poles, who had shown themselves to be the enemies of the Christian faith".
 In the letter Metropolitan Andrei deeply sympathised with his Orthodox brethren.
 The contents of the letter was not widely known, due to the fact it was seized by the Polish authorities.

 Ukrainian hierarchies abroad also reacted with indignation to the action of the Polish government, Archbishop Ioann Teodorovych, the metropolitan of the Ukrainian Orthodox Church in the USA, "condemned the destruction of churches, the forcible conversion of Orthodox parishioners to Roman Catholicism, and the Vatican's illegal sale to Poland of Orthodox Church property, which it had never owned in the first place".

 Polish Support and Rapport with Orthodox Ukrainians.

-The Council of Bishops of the Orthodox Autocephalous Church in Poland vigorously protested against the destruction of the churches and on the 16th July 1938 issued a letter of indignation, that also reached only a portion of the population due to censorship.
+The Council of Bishops of the Orthodox Autocephalous Church in Poland vigorously protested against the destruction of the churches and on 16 July 1938 issued a letter of indignation, that also reached only a portion of the population due to censorship.

 Several Polish lawyers and journalists decried the persecution of Orthodox Ukrainians and the destruction of local churches.